Skip advert

 Can I use my fog lights when it's not foggy?

 You can only use front or rear fog lights when visibility is seriously reduced as they can dazzle other road users.
-Rear fog lights can obscure your brake lights.
+Rear fog lights can also obscure your brake lights.

 Advertisement - Article continues below